Creating a Curriculum Map

 You can access the college’s curriculum map template below:

 Once you’ve created your map, take a moment to assess the overall alignment of your curriculum with your learning outcomes.
-A “healthy” map means:
+A “healthy” map looks like the following:

 - Each learning outcome (each column) is introduced, developed and mastered at least once across multiple courses.
-However, if each cell in the column is filled, it suggests redundancy and overlap related to that outcome in your curriculum.
-If few cells are filled or you are missing an I, D, or M, it’s likely the curriculum is not covering that outcome as completely as faculty would like.
+Note: 1) if every cell in the column is filled, it suggests you might be over-covering that outcome in your curriculum; 2) if few cells are filled or you are missing an I, D, or M, it suggests the curriculum might not be covering the outcome as completely as faculty would like.

 - Each course (each row) supports at least one and ideally more than one learning outcome.
-Meaningfully addressing all learning outcomes in a single course is difficult, unless it is an introductory survey course.
-But if a required course does not seem related to any program learning outcomes, it provides the opportunity to ask whether the course should be required or whether an important learning outcome has been missed.
+Meaningfully addressing all learning outcomes in a single course is difficult, unless it is at an introductory level in a survey course.
+If a required course does not seem related to any program learning outcomes, you might ask whether the course still should be required or whether an important learning outcome has been missed.

-Signature assignments are typically best delivered in courses where Mastery is expected of students, since by this point students should have had the opportunity to develop and refine the skills and abilities related to the outcome.
+- Identify the courses in which to offer signature assignments.
+It is generally best to assess student learning in courses where you expect them to demonstrate mastery of any outcome, since by this point students should have had the opportunity to develop and refine the skills and abilities related to the outcome.

 College of Education